datalab-org/datalab/pydatalab/docs/INSTALL.md

 - `yarn lint`: Lint the JavaScript code using `eslint`, identifying issues and automatically fixing many.
 This linting process also runs automatically every time the development server reloads.
 - `yarn test:component`: run the component tests using `cypress`.
 These test individual functions or components, and run headless by default.
 - `yarn test:e2e`: run end-to-end tests using `cypress`.
 This will build and serve the app, and launch an instance of Chrome where the tests can be interactively viewed.
 Like the component tests, these tests can also be run without the GUI using `yarn test:e2e --headless`.
-Note: currently, the tests make requests to the server running on `localhost:5001`.
+Note: currently, the tests make requests to the server running on `localhost:5001`, and log in with tokens that must first be created with `uv run invoke dev.seed-e2e-users > ../webapp/cypress/fixtures/e2e_tokens.json` (run from `pydatalab/`, and re-run when the tokens expire after 6 hours).
 - `yarn build`: Compile an optimised, minimised, version of the app for production.

 ## Development notes